 Logan supports the implementation of advocacy strategies of several leading ICT clients including device manufacturers, electronic and network service providers, and satellite operators.
 He regularly provides analysis on key markets in the Asia-Pacific region, supports campaigns to shape spectrum management policies, and advises on the US legislative process.
 Areas of expertise include international trade regulations, data protection laws, Internet governance, and multilateral processes.

-Logan holds a master’s degree in International Relations and Economics, specialising in European and Eurasian Studies, from the Johns Hopkins University School of Advanced International Studies in Washington DC.
-He also holds a bachelor’s degree in Political Science and International Studies from Loyola University, Chicago.Email Logan
+Logan holds an MA in International Relations and Economics, specialising in European and Eurasian Studies, from the Johns Hopkins University School of Advanced International Studies in Washington DC.
+He also holds a BA in Political Science and International Studies from Loyola University, Chicago.Email Logan

 Caroline manages the daily operations of Access Partnership’s London office and provides direct support to the office directors.Email Caroline